Highlands, New Jersey: History

 Giovanni da Verrazzano explored the area known today as Highlands in 1525.
 During the next two centuries, the Highlands area would welcome English and Dutch settlers.
 Even by the 20th Century, many immigrants saw the hills of the Highlands of Navesink which were almost 300 ft above sea level.

 The oldest route to the eastern coast of the United States is the Minisink Trail which started on the upper Delaware River, came through northern New Jersey and ended at the Navesink River.
 Navesink means "good fishing spot" in the native tongue at the time.
 The trail was used by Native Americans, such as the Algonquin and Lenni Lenape tribes.
 They came from all over New Jersey to spend the summer fishing and finding clams.
 The Newasunks, Raritans, and Sachem Papomorga (or Lenni Lenape) were the most prevalent tribes and stayed the longest.
 These were the tribes which mostly traded with early settlers.

-One year after Verrazzano explored the area, Portuguese explorer Estevan Gomez visited the Highlands of Navesink and created the first maps of the area.
+One year after Verrazzano explored the area, Portuguese explorer Estêvão Gomes (also spelled as Estevan Gomez) visited the Highlands of Navesink and created the first maps of the area.
 These were the maps in which Sandy Hook was first drawn and called "Cabo de Arenas" or "Cape of Sands."

 In 1609, Henry Hudson sailed into the Sandy Hook Bay and wrote: "This is very good land to fall in with and a pleasant land to see.
 Our men went on land, so they went up into the woods and saw great stores of very goodly oaks and some currants".
 One of Hudson's crew became the first man killed by Native Americans who were frightened by his scouting party.

 Many years after Hudson's trip to the area, the Highlands of Navesink saw a number of Dutch who traded with the Navesink Indians and prepared nautical charts.
 William Reape, one of the Dutch, made a bargain with the local natives to trade land in exchange for rum, blankets and gunpowder.

 Eventually, the Dutch settlers named the land "Rensselaer's Hoeck," but British settlers took over and renamed the settlement "Portland" in 1664.
 The group purchasing the land included James Hubbard, John Bawne, John Tilton Jr., Richard Stout, William Goulding and Samuel Spear.

 Three years later, in 1677, Richard Hartshorne purchased a 2320 acre tract of land from the Native Americans which provided him with control of nearly all of Sandy Hook and Highlands which was then called "Portland Poynt."
 Hartshorne and his family became the first permanent settlers of the area.